The following table lists the configurable parameters of the TimescaleDB Helm chart and their default values.

 kubectl delete $(kubectl get pvc -l release=my-release -o name)

-All the resources that are deployed can be listed by providing the filter -l release=my-release
+All the resources that are deployed can be listed by providing the filter -l release=my-release.

 kubectl get all -l release=my-release